 Please contact us at the earliest stage of your study design to start discussions.
 This should also be at least 12 weeks in advance of your grant submission deadline.

 Manchester CTU is a registered UK CRC Clinical Trial Unit.

-Manchester CTU also receives support from the National Institute for Health Research.
+Manchester CTU receives National Institute for Health Research CTU Support Funding.

-This NIHR funding has been awarded to support the unit in developing and supporting NIHR trials.
+This funding has been awarded to support the unit in developing and supporting NIHR research.